-Cosmos is a genus of 36 species of herbaceous perennial flowering plants that belong to the Asteraceae plant family.
-Most species of cosmos are native to Mexico, but some are found in parts of the northwestern United States, Central America, and South America.
+Cosmos is a genus of 36 species of herbaceous perennial flowering plants belonging to the Asteraceae family.
+Most cosmos species are native to Mexico, but some are found in parts of the northwestern United States, Central America, and South America.

 They have spindly, grass-like stems and equally spindly leaves that give the plants a whimsical appearance as they sway in the wind.
-They produce cheerful flowers with a combination of showy ray florets and central disc florets.
+They produce cheerful flowers with showy ray florets and central disc florets.
 The flowers of the Cosmos bipinnatus species are naturally white.